A little bit of progress has been made on the Melon shawl.

 Yeah...

-this one, since it didn't take very long to make and it was really pretty.
+Thursday night is the late night for the yarn store here, so I went over there and looked and looked for about an hour.
+I wanted to make a shawl with dk weight wool, like this one, since it didn't take very long to make and it was really pretty.
 Anyway, the yarn store didn't have anything soft enough that wasn't $$, so somehow the owner of the shop convinced me that kidsilk haze would be perfect for what I wanted to do.
 I don't know what I was thinking when I agreed that it would be perfect, since it's laceweight, and the last laceweight project I made took about a month.
 On my way home, my nose wouldn't stop itching - I don't think I'll be making anything with that kidsilk haze.
 I think I'll be taking it back and exchanging for some cashmere for a Christmas present.

-chenille you can get from Michael's.
+So, the next morning I woke up about an hour early trying to figure out what I was going to do and the brilliant idea came to me - a velvety baby outfit made out of that chenille you can get from Michael's.
 That cute baby surprise jacket from Elizabeth Zimmerman and a little hat.
 I was thinking dark red, but I ended up with some lovely dark green and cream.
 Normally I find chenille to be quite tacky - too mid 90's for me, but somehow this works.

 The baby surprise jacket is made in one piece and you decrease and increase in different places to create the shape.
 You end up with seams only on the top of the arms - it's pretty neat how it works.
 The pattern is written for yarn at 6 stitches per inch, and my chenille knits up about 2.5 stitches to the inch.
 So I just figured out that it's about 42% of the pattern, and made all of the numbers 42% of what she has in the book.
 It worked very well, which was fortunate, as I had no time for errors.